x-labs-xyz/public--OOP-Spring23/2 Crash Course/18 Dynamic Memory/Readme.md

 In the example above, a pointer variable `foo` is defined wtih no value assigned.
 In the second line, the pointer variable foo is then allocated an array to be of size 5.

-To access _value_ of the elements of of the pointer variable, the index notation can be used.
+To access a _value_ of the elements of the pointer variable, the index notation can be used.
 ```c++
 cout << foo[0] ; // 0 (no value has been assigned yet)
 ```